 Coots can be found in large numbers, along numerous waterways up and down the country.

 The coot (Fulica atra) occupies similar habitats to its smaller cousin, the moorhen.
-They show a preference for shallow, still or slow-moving water, including reservoirs, canals, rivers, ponds and lakes.
-Passers-by can easily tell the coot from other water birds by way of its distinctive black plumage, white bill and prominent white 'frontal shield'.
+It prefers shallow, still or slow-moving water, including reservoirs, canals, rivers, ponds and lakes.
+Passers-by can easily tell the coot from other water birds by way of its distinctive black plumage, white bill and white 'frontal shield'.

-The sociable birds usually live in flocks and feed together, although coots can also be very territorial and will aggressively chase off any unwanted intruders.
+These sociable birds usually live in flocks and feed together.
+Although coots can also be very territorial and will aggressively chase off any unwanted intruders.